-While we have made excellent progress on the reduction of tonnage of waste and waste sent to landfill in RIIO-ED1, for RIIO-ED2 we have selected a specific measurable metric allowing the progress over the price review period to be evaluated in the right context, aligning the increase in work programmes with the production of wastes.
+Whilst we have made excellent progress on the reduction of tonnage of waste and waste sent to landfill in RIIO-ED1, for RIIO-ED2 we have selected a specific measurable metric allowing the progress over the price review period to be evaluated in the right context, aligning the increase in work programmes with the production of wastes.
 In order to accomplish this we have selected the metric of total business expenditure to measure the waste reduction against.

-We currently produce 3.0 tonnes of waste per £M total business expenditure (2020/21 figures).
-By the end of RIIO-ED2, we will reduce this by 0.96tonnes (30%) to 2.24 tonnes of waste per £M total business expenditure.
+We currently produce 3.0 tonnes of waste per £million total business expenditure (2020/21 figures).
+By the end of RIIO-ED2, we will reduce this by 0.96 tonnes (30%) to 2.24 tonnes of waste per £million total business expenditure.

-We will during RIIO-ED2 report progress on our core commitment 32 in terms of the tonnage of waste being sent to landfill, the waste recycled and waste reused as a percentage of the total waste produced via the business environmental reporting and AER.
+During RIIO-ED2, we will report progress on core commitment 13 in terms of the tonnage of waste being sent to landfill, the waste recycled and waste reused as a percentage of the total waste produced via the business environmental reporting and AER.

 During RIIO-ED2, we will improve our management of waste and resources through: